cypress-io/cypress-documentation/content/guides/references/migration-guide.md

 ```

 **Desktop GUI no longer displays component tests**
-Previously, the Desktop GUI displayed _both_ E2E and component tests.
+Previously, the Desktop GUI displayed _both_ end-to-end and component tests.
 Now, component tests are only displayed when launching via the component testing-specific subcommands. `cypress open-ct` (or `run-ct` in CI)

 **Executing all or some component tests**
 In 6.X, the Desktop GUI had support for finding and executing a subset of component tests.
 In 7.0, this is possible with the `--headed` command and a spec glob, like so: